Interview Debrief Prompts: Pull a Drill Plan From Every Round

 5. Cross-interview pattern detection

-I have done 5 interviews in the past month with results: {paste outcomes per company}.
+I have done 5 interviews in the past month with these results: [paste outcome per company].
 Help me detect the pattern: am I losing on technical depth, communication, scope of ownership, role-fit, or company-specific signal?
-Be specific.
+Be specific and cite which rounds point to each.

 6. “What would a senior version of me have said” pass